cosmegt/perfio/README.md

 A performance IO tool to measure and benchmark sanity tests on HDD, SDD, and RAID.

 ## Usage
-Run the `main.py` file with valid parameters.
+Run the `run` file with valid parameters.